 We learnt this beautiful song at the request of the late great Dave Swarbrick ahead of supporting him on his solo UK tour in 2015, adapting the harmonies from Sandy Denny's 1972 recording.
 We still love performing this song live and often remember the fun we had with […] Swarb, his encouragement, warmth and generosity.

-Daria Kulesh sang The Quiet Joys of Brotherhood in 2018 on her EP Spring Delights.
+Daria Kulesh sang Quiet Joys of Brotherhood on her 2018 EP Spring Delights and on her 2019 album Earthly Delights.
 She noted:

 |Mimi Fariña sings The Quiet Joys of Brotherhood||Sandy Denny sings Quiet Joys of Brotherhood|

 As gentle tides go rolling by,

 But man have come to plough the tide,

 But man has come to plough the tide,